Day 1 You'll See:

 Panama City Beach Pier - The Panama City Beach Pier, or Russell Fields Pier, is the massive and highly beloved concrete pier jutting out 1,500 feet from the sandy Panama City Beach shores into the Gulf of Mexico.
 This, the City Pier, is the exact twin to the County Pier, the M.B Miller Pier, oftentimes confused for one another.
 The pier is one of the area’s most popular tourist attractions, as well as the longest pier on the Gulf!
 The Russell Fields Pier is a fantastic spot for fishing, as well as watching the sunrise or sunset each day along with the seemingly endless oceanside views.
 There are amazing marine life viewing opportunities, many guests walking away having caught glimpse of a jellyfish, dolphin, or any of the local fish.
 Enjoy a stroll along the pier and watch the swirling emerald waters set as the backdrop for an epic fish catch, or perhaps just head over the Pier Park shopping center nearby!

 Man in the Sea Museum - Welcome to the Man in the Sea Museum, the one-of-a-kind museum that presents exhibits and documents related to the history of diving located along Panama City Beach Parkway.
 This museum, opened in 1982, is owned by the Institute of Diving and presents various information on the progress of diving technology throughout history within its 5,000 square miles of maritime artifacts.
 Here your group can climb through a submarine, learn about the progression of helmets and other various gear, and even see SEALAB 1, the world’s first undersea habitat, up close and personal.
 Inside the museum, your group will see a large collection of rare diving equipment that plays its part to highlight man’s success underwater.
-The museum strives to bring the most recent news and updates on underwater scientific and technological endeavors, as well as the discovery of artifacts and the overall impact man have had on earth’s important aquatic environment.
+The museum strives to bring the most recent news and updates on underwater scientific and technological endeavors, as well as the discovery of artifacts and the overall impact man has had on earth’s important aquatic environment.